5 Kid-Friendly (and Roughhousing-Resistant) Grass Types

 Here are five options if you want a lush lawn that will stand up to all manner of frisbee, football, and roughhousing.

 This hardy cool-season grass stands up to whatever winter can throw at it, so it’s a great fit for kids who spend every snow day outside.
 High heat and dry weather can make Kentucky Bluegrass dormant, so it’s best suited to northern zones.
+To prevent lawn weeds from taking over, apply lawn weed killer each spring.
+With some regular lawn maintenance and the right lawn care products, this grass will look its best all year round.

 Remember that grass is only as good as the seed it’s grown from.
 For those homeowners interested in seeding their way to a durable, kid-proof backyard, check out retailers like Nature’s Seed for quality Kentucky Bluegrass seed.